zhexuany/cobridge-client/README.md

 - 🌐 Cloud-friendly: Comes with coStudio client, ready to use without building your own client, saving significant development time.
 - 🧠 URDF rendering support: Combined with coStudio and cloud platform, can directly render robot models, which rosbridge cannot accomplish.

-# User Guide:
-🚗 Vehicle-side Deployment Steps
+# 🚗 Vehicle-side Deployment Steps
-- All vehicle-side files are stored in the "/Car" directory of the compressed package.
+All vehicle-side files are stored in the "/Car" directory of the compressed package.
 Before starting, copy this directory to the mainboard of your vehicle.
 All subsequent operations should be performed in the /Car directory.

-1. Ensure Python version ≥ 3.8 and install required dependencies:
+Before you proceed, ensure Python version ≥ 3.8 and install required dependencies:

+Start the control program:

 ```
 📁 File Structure & Usage Flow